parmentelat/backups-rotate/README.md

 # run on all areas
 backups-rotate

+# using a config file (default is /etc/backups-rotate.yaml, and ./backups-rotate.yaml)
+backups-rotate --config my_policy.yaml database

 # on a specific area
 backups-rotate database

+# on a specific area; list the files considered
+# you can use -l instead of --list
+backups-rotate database --list

+# same in verbose mode
+# you can use -v instead of --verbose
+backups-rotate database --list --verbose

+# same but only shows what would be deleted
+# you can use -d instead of --deleted
+backups-rotate database --list --deleted

 # not doing anything, just showing what would be done
+# you can use -n instead of --dry-run
 backups-rotate database --dry-run

-# do it, and be verbose about it
+# do it (i.e. remove the selected files), and be verbose about it
 backups-rotate database --verbose

-# using a config file (default is /etc/backups-rotate.yaml)
-backups-rotate --config my_policy.yaml database
 ```

-which will remove, from the specified folder, all backups that are older than the policy you defined.

 ## How policies are implemented